CURRENTLY IN STOCK:

 for zone 7

 Hidcote is a very popular variety of lavender with the brightest violet-blue flowers.
 It forms a compact and dense clump, ideal for beds where tall and leggy perennial is not required.
 Evergreen leaves are narrow, silvery blue-green.
-You can remove the stalks with spent flowers after flowering to ma ...
+You can remove the stalks with spent flowers after ...

 VI - VIII